Devil's Due (film): Plot

-When Sam is eight months pregnant, the couple attend a holy communion at their church.
-Their usually friendly niece (Madison Wolfe) is oddly scared of Sam now, and the priest (Sam Anderson) who officiated Zach and Sam's wedding looks at Sam during the service and violently coughs up blood.
-Later at home, when Zach is reviewing the communion footage he filmed, he sees the mysterious cab driver from their honeymoon sitting in a pew.
-He visits the priest in the hospital, who explains the symbol is related to summoning the Antichrist.
-He warns Zach that the symbol is the gateway for the Antichrist and that the followers of the cult will dress the house in ash to prepare for the arrival.
-After he finds ash all over his house (and the cops will not do anything), Zach chases the people watching their house and finds out where they are living.
-He asks his sister Suzie to stay with Sam while he breaks into the supposedly abandoned house at the end of his street, where the cult is staying, and there he finds the CCTV footage of his house and the missing ultrasound.
-He is almost caught by the cult when he goes to leave.
-Performing the ritual with the other cult members is the McCall's mysterious second doctor, as well as the man who has been watching their house and the cult leader (who they initially saw at the fortune teller's place and later at the club).
+When Sam is 8 months pregnant, the couple attends a holy communion at their church.
+Their usually friendly niece (Madison Wolfe) is oddly scared of Sam, and the priest (Sam Anderson) who officiated Zach and Sam's wedding looks at Sam during the service and violently coughs up blood.

+Later, at home, Zach reviews the communion footage he filmed and sees the mysterious cab driver sitting in a pew.
+He also reviews the footage from their night at the club and notices strange symbols on the doors.
+He visits the priest in the hospital, who explains that the symbol is related to summoning the Antichrist.

+Separate footage reveals three friends walking in the woods, where they find slaughtered deer.
+They suddenly discover Sam eating the intestines of a deer.
+When they try to speak to her, Sam kills them telekinetically.

+Zach investigates the symbol further and asks his sister, Suzie, to stay with Sam.
+He breaks into an apparently abandoned house at the end of his street, where he finds the CCTV footage of his house and the missing ultrasound.
+He is almost caught by the house's inhabitants, who appear to be performing a ritual.
 Zach barely manages to escape.

-Meanwhile, Suzie goes to check Sam, only to find that she is drawing the cult symbol before being attacked by an unseen force.
+When he does, he sees their second doctor, the man who was watching their house, the cult leader, and the cab driver who picked him up among the worshipers performing the ritual.

 Upon returning home, Zach finds the house surrounded by the masked men who have been watching them all along.
-Inside, he finds Suzie dead and hears Sam scream as the house is being destroyed by some unseen force.
-He finds Sam in the baby's nursery standing in a trance-like state with a knife to her stomach (the knife was a mysterious gift at her baby shower).
-She is standing atop the cult symbol that she has carved into the floor.
-Zach screams for her to stop, but she presses the knife to her stomach anyway and there is a violent blast of light.
-When Zach recovers, he finds Sam lying in her own blood with her stomach cut.
-Sam cries and wonders if the baby is all right before dying in his arms.
-Zach breaks down in grief before the cab driver and the second doctor arrive.
-Zach begs the intruders to leave them alone, but the doctor takes the baby regardless.
-The baby glows a deep red as he takes it from Sam's body.
-The cult takes his camera and tapes, removing all evidence.
-Zach is arrested and interrogated by the police about the death of his wife and sister, and disappearance of his child, crimes for which he looks guilty.
+Inside, he finds Suzie dead and hears Sam scream as the house is being destroyed by the beast within Sam fighting to get out.

+He finds Sam in the baby's nursery, standing in a trance-like state with a knife to her stomach.
+Zach screams for her to stop, but she presses the knife to her stomach anyway, and there is a violent blast of light.

+When Zach recovers, he finds Sam lying in her blood with her stomach cut.
+She cries and wonders if the baby is all right before dying.
+Zach grieves before the cab driver and the second doctor appear.

+Zach begs the intruders to leave them alone, but the doctor takes the baby.
+He is then arrested and interrogated by the police on the death of his wife and sister and the disappearance of his child.